Feature Space Exploration For Planning Initial Benthic AUV Surveys: Introduction

 \section{Introduction}

-Engaging Autonomous Underwater Vehicles (AUVs) for marine scientific surveys has several benefits: the ability to collect data in areas inaccessible to humans, their greater endurance and their enhanced data capture ability.
+Engaging Autonomous Underwater Vehicles (AUVs) for marine scientific surveys has several benefits: their ability to collect data in areas inaccessible to humans; the greater endurance; and their enhanced data capture ability.
 Benthic AUV surveys observe and monitor the seafloor habitat by using AUVs to collect imagery along preplanned paths.
-Generally the areas to be characterised are vast (measured in millions to billions of square meters), and the image sensor footprint of the AUV is small (~1-10 $m^2$), therefore full-coverage, can not feasibly be collected at these scales.
+Generally the areas to be characterised are vast (measured in millions to billions of square meters), and the image sensor footprint of the AUV is small (~1-10 $m^2$), therefore full-coverage can not feasibly be collected at these scales.
 In order to collect data which is representative of the entire survey site, while satisfying the constraints of the vehicle capabilities, consideration must be given to the planned survey path.
 Ideally, these benthic surveys should sample from all the habitat types present in the survey area.

-Remotely-sensed data, such as bathymetry, backscatter and aerial imagery can be collected over broad areas at a much larger scale than is feasible with AUVs, yet at relatively low resolution.
-This data can provide useful insights into the habitats likely to be found.
-Habitat modelling relates the low-resolution, full-coverage remotely-sensed data to the habitat labels, which are derived from high-resolution AUV imagery, in order to infer the benthic habitat beyond where the AUV has traversed.
-These habitat models can be used to direct the AUV to sample specific habitats, as well as areas that are likely to most improve the model \cite{Bender2013, Rao2017a, Shields2020}.
+Remotely-sensed data, such as bathymetry, backscatter, aerial and satellite imagery can be collected over broad areas at a much larger scale than is feasible with AUVs, yet at a relatively low resolution.
+This data can provide useful insights into the habitats likely to be found \citep{Brown2011}.
+Habitat modelling relates the low-resolution, full-coverage, remotely-sensed data to the habitat labels, which are derived from high-resolution AUV imagery in order to infer the benthic habitat beyond where the AUV has sampled.
+The degree to which the remotely-sensed data can predict the benthic habitat is variable and depends on the data modality and habitats of interest.
+Benthic habitat mapping often utilises acoustically derived remotely-sensed data such as bathymetry and backscatter, where the structure and acoustic reflectance of the seafloor is indicative of the benthic habitat.
+In shallow water, LiDAR can be used to obtain the bathymetry.
+Alternatively for shallow water, hyperspectral imagery can also be used to determine the benthic habitat \citep{Thompson2017}, where the spectral response of the seafloor can be used to classify the benthic habitat with higher accuracy and spatial resolution than acoustic methods.
+In this research, we focus on building habitat models using acoustic data to identify broad habitat labels such as sand, reef, kelp, coral.
+The habitat models can be used to direct the AUV to sample specific habitats, as well as areas that are likely to most improve the model \citep{Bender2013a, Rao2017a, Shields2020}.
 For these models to be created, they need a balanced and representative seed dataset consisting of remotely-sensed data and in-situ, geo-referenced imagery.
-This motivates the need to capture all the habitat types within the initial survey.
+This motivates the need to capture all the habitat types and thoroughly explore the feature space within the initial survey.